tiny-dnn/tiny-dnn/doc/How-Tos.md

 net.fit<mse>(opt, input_data, desired_out, bacth_size, epochs);
 ```

-If you want to do something for each epoch / minibatch (profiling, evaluaing accuracy, saving networks, changing learning rate of optimizer, etc), you can register callbacks for this purpose.
+If you want to do something for each epoch / minibatch (profiling, evaluating accuracy, saving networks, changing learning rate of optimizer, etc), you can register callbacks for this purpose.

 ```cpp
 // test&save for each epoch